lichen-community-systems/Flocking/docs/buffers/about-buffers.md

 ## Exporting Audio Files ##

-_Note: This section applies to the Flocking 0.2.0 release, which is still under development._

 Flocking provides a means to export buffers from the Environment as sound files.
 Currently, only WAVE files are supported.
 Unlike many other solutions available for recording and exporting Web Audio, Flocking's exporter supports extended formats such as 32-bit floats and channel counts greater than two.

 ### Saving Audio Files ###